Newbiggin Lifeboat Day 2019

-The following Sunday 22nd July 2018 sees Newbiggin Lifeboat Day getting underway at 1.30pm with a variety of stalls and attractions in and around the lifeboat station.
+The following Sunday 28th July 2019 sees Newbiggin Lifeboat Day getting underway at 1.30pm with a variety of stalls and attractions in and around the lifeboat station.
 There will be displays and demonstrations undertaken by the lifeboat subject to operational demands throughout the afternoon.
-In the boatpark area there will be a variety of stalls including souvenirs, raffles, books and gifts along with entertainment for the younger ones.

 Please come along and give us your support for our major fundraising day.
 There is ample free parking at Church Point next to Newbiggin Maritime Centre and this promises to be a busy day for our coastal community with a variety of events taking place.